 Headings and format

-Sections and subsections should be numbered as 1, 2, etc. and 1.1, 1.2, 2.1, 2.2 respectively.
+Sections and subsections should be numbered 1, 2, etc., and 1.1, 1.2, 2.1, 2.2 respectively.
 Capital letters should be used for the initial letter of each noun and adjective in the section titles; the section should be formatted as left, bold, Times New Roman, and 14pt font size.
-For subsections (left, bold, Times New Roman, and 12pt), the initial letter of the first word should be capitalized and also similarly for other sub-subsections (left, bold, Times New Roman, and 10pt).
+For subsections (left, bold, Times New Roman, and 12pt), the initial letter of the first word should be capitalized, and also similarly for other sub-subsections (left, bold, Times New Roman, and 10pt).

 All similar graphics must be generated using the same software.
 (Excel, Origin, Mathematica, etc.) Importing graphics into the article as images (JPG, BMP, PNG, etc.) should be avoided.
 All similar electronic schematics, charts, program flow, simulated characteristics, etc. from the article should be generated using the same software product.
 Importing images from other articles or books is forbidden unless they are cited.